Alfombruh/miniRT/README.md

 //FUN FACT//

 -Ray tracing wasnt functioning as intended because I was using an int to save the distance instead of a double.
-I noticed this because I tried to print with %f and the compiler told me to use %d, huge shoutout to gcc and the GNU team, love u guys <3(I SPENT A WHOLE WEEK DEBUGGIN THIS SO FINDING OUT IT WAS THIS MADE ME GO BANANAS)
+I noticed this because I tried to print with %f and the compiler told me to use %d, huge shoutout to gcc and the GNU team, love u guys <3(I SPENT A WHOLE WEEK DEBUGGIN THIS TO FIND OUT THIS.
+WENT BANANAS)